Halomaple/blog/README.md

-Halomaple's blog using Git pages
+Halomaple's blog using Git pages, Jekyll and Jacman